Code-Institute-Submissions/healygi-battleships_MayResub/README.md

 Battleships is a Python terminal game, deployed on Heroku.

 Users can try to beat the computer by hitting all the pcs battleships before the computer finds theirs.
-Each battleship
+Each battleship occupies one square on the board.

+## How to play

+Battleships is a strategy type guessing game for two players.
+Within this game, it is played on a grid where the user has a board and the pc has a board.
+Locations of the ships of the pc board are concealed from the user.
+All ships are positioned randomly.

+The user can see where its ships are placed indicated by an '0' but cannot see where the computers ships are.
+Guesses are marked with 'G' and hits are indicated by 'X'.

+The pc and user take turns to try there shot at sinking each others ships.
+The winner is the player who successfully sinks all of their opponet's battleships first.

 ## Reminders